Re-imagining romance and sex in YA fiction, inclusive of asexual/aromantic identities.

 There is an invisibility of asexual/aromantic/demisexual/grey (ace/aro/demi/grey) identities in mainstream culture, and even Queer culture.
 And this needs to change.

 I am part of the problem.
 I am a Queer writer of Queer issues and I often find myself assuming a lack of asexuality or aromanticism in those I interact with, or those who may read this blog.
 Valentine’s Day works on the assumption that everyone should either be excited to have a primary partner/s (and be either romantically or sexually involved with them); or be sad that they don’t have anybody to be romantic or sexual with.
 I am guilty of this.
 Conversations with my friends often revolve around the concept of who we are dating, or who we like, or who we have been intimate with.
 That is shit.
-And changes now.

-I can change, but can society?
 The society we live in is centred on the concept of romantic love.
 Nearly everything we do is interpreted as either romantic or unromantic.
 If you have ever had a best friend, think of how often somebody asked if you two were actually romantically or sexually involved.
 Think of all the platonic encounters you have had that turned creepy or uncomfortable because either they or others suggested that you were only being polite, or kind, or thoughtful, because you wanted something more.

 For me personally, this gives me a privilege (in a sense, though I still find it wildly uncomfortable when someone assumes a kind gesture = romantic intention), because my identity aligns with the message that Valentine’s Day promotes, and the messages of pretty much all other days, events, movies, TV shows, and (here’s where I’m getting to) books.